Natural Cycles is a digital birth control/contraception. Cleared by FDA in the US, CE marked in Europe.

 Based on an intelligent algorithm, Natural Cycles analyzes a woman's basal body temperature (BBT) and Luteinizing Hormone (LH) data to identify her fertile and non-fertile days.
-This is by analyzing the BBT to confirm that ovulation has occurred and the woman is no longer fertile.
-By measuring and adding the basal temperature in the morning (5 values per week is recommended) the algorithm gets to know the woman and her unique menstrual cycle.
-After 1-3 cycles of measuring the algorithm has gotten to know her well enough to be able to confirm when ovulation has occurred.
+It does this by analyzing the BBT to confirm that ovulation has occurred, and the woman is no longer fertile.
+By measuring and adding the basal temperature in the morning (5 values per week is recommended), the algorithm gets to know the woman and her unique menstrual cycle.
+After 1-3 cycles of measuring, the algorithm has gotten to know her well enough to be able to confirm when ovulation has occurred.

 The key is to know when a woman ovulates.

 Ovulation is the day a woman can get pregnant as it is the phase of the menstrual cycle when an egg is released from the ovaries and can be fertilized by sperm.
 Since sperm can survive up to 5 days in the female body, a woman is only fertile for ~6 days per cycle.

 The algorithm then gives out red or green days according to fertility status for the day.

 - Red days: You are fertile and should use protection during intercourse.